voucherifyio/voucherify-ruby-sdk/docs/CustomersApi.md

 api_instance = VoucherifySdk::CustomersApi.new
 opts = {
-  customers_metadata_update_in_bulk_request_body: VoucherifySdk::CustomersMetadataUpdateInBulkRequestBody.new({source_ids: ['source_ids_example'], metadata: 3.56}) # CustomersMetadataUpdateInBulkRequestBody | List the source_ids of the customers you would like to update along with the metadata key value pairs.
+  customers_metadata_update_in_bulk_request_body: VoucherifySdk::CustomersMetadataUpdateInBulkRequestBody.new # CustomersMetadataUpdateInBulkRequestBody | List the source_ids of the customers you would like to update along with the metadata key value pairs.
 }

 begin